 Backlinks – Open Site Explorer (Limited: Free & Full: $$$)

 Besides providing the number of links coming to your site, you’ll also be able to determine whether or not they are “nofollow,” the title and URL of the linking page, anchor text, and page authority — which is a helpful way of determining link quality.
+The tool even now offers a spam analysis.

 Keyword Rankings – Conductor Searchlight ($$$)